 - Seeing light and using it to create effects, such as strong shadows in a portrait of someone.

-Week 5 – Composition & Producing a great Final Image.
+Week 5 – Workflow To a great Final Image

 - Bring everything you have learnt so far together, to the point of taking great photos